 A permanent employment contract will help you set the proper groundwork for a productive work relationship.
 It tells employees what you expect from them.
 You’ll also lay out what they can expect from you.

 But unless you’ve written these contracts before, you might not know where to start.
 Below, we’ll get into everything you need to know about writing a permanent employment contract.
-Keep reading to learn more about how to best write a document that sets forth everything your employees need to know.

 What Is a Permanent Employment Contract?